Things To Do In Dubai

 Dubai is an eclectic mix of vast and unexplored deserts, lush green farmlands, soaring skyscrapers, and white sand beaches.
 There are more things to do in Dubai than you can ever imagine.

-Most Popular Things to do in Dubai in 2023 – A complete list of fun and adventure about What to do in Dubai
+Most Popular Things to do in Dubai – A complete list of Fun and Adventure about What to do in Dubai

 Here’s a complete list of things you can do and places to visit in Dubai.
-Read on and discover fun ideas to enjoy your holiday in Dubai.
+Read on and discover fun ideas for enjoying your holiday in Dubai.

 Burj Khalifa is the world’s tallest artificial structure and an iconic landmark of the UAE.
 From the observation decks on top of the tower, one can witness the full splendor of downtown Dubai.
-Observation decks At the Top’ on the 124th floor and the newly opened ‘At the Top Sky’ on the 148th floor bring in a large crowd of visitors daily.
+Observation decks At the Top on the 124th floor and the newly opened ‘At the Top Sky’ on the 148th floor attract many visitors daily.
 A splurge of record-breaking followed the completion of Burj Khalifa in 2009.

 The entry fee to the observation decks depends on the time of day you choose.
 Surprising numbers of visitors flock around early morning and sunset, though tickets cost more during these times.
 Whether you want to see the city in broad daylight or the twilight glimmer of the night sky, you will be blown away by the panorama from 555m above the ground.
 For people at the top of Burj Khalifa, sunset happens four minutes later than at ground level.

 The building is 830m tall, almost three times higher than the Eiffel Tower.
-The tip can be seen as far as 95km away if the weather allows.
+If the weather allows, its tip can be seen as far as 95km away.

 Anyone who comes to Dubai should witness this world wonder at least from the outside.